-- 1. For each of the roles in the delegation, find and load the image metadata (or error) following the procedure in Section 5.4.4.7. - 2.
-Inspect the non-custom part of the metadata loaded in step 1: - Locate all sets of roles which have agreeing (i.e. identical) non-custom metadata and "MUST match" custom metadata.
-Discard any set of roles with a size smaller than the threshold of roles that must be in agreement for this delegation. - 2.
-Check for a conflict.
-A conflict exists if there remains more than one agreeing set of roles, each set having different metadata.
-If a conflict is found, choose and return the metadata from the set of roles which includes the earliest role in the multi-delegation list. - 3.
-If there is no conflict, check if there is any single set of roles with matching non-custom metadata.
-If there is, choose and return the metadata from this set. - 4.
-If no agreeing set can be found that meets the agreement threshold, return an error indicating that image metadata could not be found.
+- 1. For each of the roles in the delegation, find and load the image metadata following the procedure in Section 5.4.4.7. - 2.
+Inspect the non-custom part of the metadata loaded in step 1: - (a) Locate all sets of roles that have agreeing (i.e., identical) non-custom metadata and "MUST match" custom metadata.
+Discard any set of roles with a size smaller than the threshold of roles that must be in agreement for this delegation. - (b) Check for a conflict.
+A conflict exists if there is more than one agreeing set of roles, yet each set has different metadata.
+If a conflict is found, choose and return the metadata from the set of roles which includes the earliest role in the multi-delegation list. - (c) If there is no conflict, check if there is any single set of roles with matching non-custom metadata.
+If there is, choose and return the metadata from this set. - (d) If no agreeing set can be found that meets the agreement threshold, return an error indicating that image metadata could not be found.